 To Macro Or Not: Should You Track Your Macronutrient Intake?

-As if counting calories isn’t stressful enough, there’s a diet trend that’s gaining popularity among Cross Fitters, bodybuilders, models and social media enthusiasts seeking a leaner physique.
+As if counting calories isn’t stressful enough, there’s a diet trend that’s gaining popularity among Cross Fitters, bodybuilders, models and social media enthusiasts seeking a leaner physique, tracking your macronutrient intake.

 If It Fits Your Macros (IIFYM), also called Flexible Dieting, requires you to calculate and monitor not only your daily calorie goals to lose weight, but also the calories you’re getting from each of the macronutrients (macros): carbohydrates, protein and fat.
 This requires using a smartphone app or spreadsheet every day to stay on track.